• ABS warning light on

 • C0502

-• Replace the faulty wheel speed sensor
+• Replace the left front wheel speed sensor if faulty.

-• Repair or replace damaged wiring
+• Repair or replace damaged wiring or connectors.

-• Replace the ABS module if necessary
+• Replace the ABS module if necessary.

 • OBD-II scanner